ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 ## Accessing Operations Manager
 {: #vcd-ops-guide-enable-chargeback}

 The Operations Manager service is enabled by default.
-From the Cloud Director tenant portal, click **More > Operations Manager** to access the Operations Manager web UI.
+From the VMware Cloud Director tenant portal, click **More > Operations Manager** to access the Operations Manager web UI.

-For more information about using Operations Manager, see [Using VMware Chargeback as a Tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.10/vmware-chargeback-for-vcd-for-a-tenant/GUID-4D7030B6-AF73-464B-8FE8-75B879EE76B8.html).{: external}

 Use Operations Manager to view VDC, vApp, and VM level metrics and to export metric data.
 You can use this data to isolate resource usage and to help understand billing charges.

-{: note}
+For more information about using Operations Manager, see [Using VMware Chargeback as a Tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.10/vmware-chargeback-for-vcd-for-a-tenant/GUID-4D7030B6-AF73-464B-8FE8-75B879EE76B8.html).{: external}

 ## Related links
 {: #vcd-ops-guide-related}